Clemapfel/jluna/docs/installation.md

 And `<path>` is the desired install path. `-DCMAKE_INSTALL_PREFIX=<path>` is optional, if it is specified manually (not recommended), keep note of this path as we will need it later.

 > Window supports is experimental.
 This means using MSVC may work, however this is currently untested.
-The [cpp compiler support]() page seems to imply that MSVC 19.30 or newer is required to compile `jluna`.
+The [cpp compiler support]() page seems to imply that MSVC 19.30 or newer is required to compile jluna.

 Some errors may appear here, if this is the case, head to [troubleshooting](#troubleshooting).